lwilletts/mpvc/README.md

 An mpc-like control interface for mpv with a nearly complete compatibility layer for mpc commands in addition to GNU style arguments.
-This forks [lwillets/mpvc](https://github.com/lwilletts/mpvc) providing some extra goodies such as: improved CLI, TUI, FZF & playing media from youtube & streaming services.
+This forks [lwillets/mpvc](https://github.com/lwilletts/mpvc) providing some extra goodies such as: improved CLI, TUI, FZF & playing media from YouTube & streaming services.
 Check the [Wiki](https://github.com/gmt4/mpvc/wiki) for a detailed view of the extra features of this fork.

 ## QuickStart

 <pre>
- <b># make a local clone of the github repo</b>
+ <b># make a local copy of the github repo</b>
  git clone https://github.com/gmt4/mpvc/
  <b># use make to install: just copy/link to your $HOME/bin</b>
  make -C mpvc link BINDIR=$HOME/bin